 Ecological monitoring includes sampling with core tools (ODFW-led) and through collaborative activities.
 Sampling was conducted both in the reserves and in comparison areas outside of the reserves still open to fishing.
-Despite the challenges of COVID-19, the marine reserve ecological monitoring team successfully conducted oceanographic and intertidal monitoring in 2020 at the following reserves:
+Despite the challenges of COVID-19, the marine reserve ecological monitoring team successfully conducted oceanographic and intertidal monitoring in 2021 at the following reserves:

-- Cape Falcon Marine Reserve: temperature, oxygen and salinity data gathered in the reserve and its comparison area at Cape Meares.
-Data reveal similar oceanographic conditions between the two sites and no hypoxia (low oxygen conditions) while moorings were deployed July Sept. - Cascade Head Marine Reserve: Intertidal monitoring for sea stars and community musselbed surveys were successfully conducted following modified COVID-19 fieldwork protocols.
-Temperature, oxygen and salinity data were gathered from this reserve and reveal several points of hypoxia (low oxygen conditions) while moorings were deployed July - Sept. - Otter Rock Marine Reserve: Intertidal monitoring for sea stars and community musselbed surveys were successfully conducted following modified COVID-19 field-work protocols. - Cape Perpetua Marine Reserve: Collaborators with the Partnership for Interdisciplinary Study of Coastal Oceans (PISCO) successfully collected, temperature, salinity, oxygen, and pH data from the marine reserve.
+- Cape Falcon Marine Reserve: Subtidal temperature, oxygen and salinity data were gathered in the reserve and its comparison area at Cape Meares. - Cascade Head Marine Reserve: Intertidal monitoring for sea stars and community musselbed surveys were successfully conducted following modified COVID-19 fieldwork protocols.
+Subtidal temperature, oxygen and salinity data were gathered from this reserve. - Otter Rock Marine Reserve: Intertidal monitoring for sea stars and community musselbed surveys were successfully conducted following modified COVID-19 fieldwork protocols.
+Our collaborators at Oregon State University resumed sampling for juvenile fish recruitment surveys; subtidal temperature, oxygen and salinity data were gathered from this reserve. - Cape Perpetua Marine Reserve: Collaborators with the Partnership for Interdisciplinary Study of Coastal Oceans (PISCO) successfully collected data on intertidal sea stars and musselbeds, and subtidal data on temperature, salinity, oxygen, and pH from the marine reserve.